SCOPE 1 – NET CHANGE IN OUR TIMBERLANDS

 Category 6: Business Travel.
 We reviewed emissions from business travel utilizing travel expenses from our accounting data.
 The analysis included air travel, hotels, rental car mileage, and mileage reimbursement (for mileage driven in private vehicles for business purposes).
 This did not result in a significant amount of Scope 3 emissions.

 Category 7: Employee Commuting.
-Previous calculations of employees’ commuting using typical commuting habits from Census Bureau data and EPA emissions factors showed that these emissions were de minimis for Scope 3 emissions.
+Previous calculations of employees’ commuting using typical commuting habits from Census Bureau data and EPA emissions factors showed that these emissions were insignificant for Scope 3 emissions.

 Category 8: Upstream Leased Assets.
 Although we lease mobile equipment for use at our mills, the fuel used in that equipment is captured in Scope 1 emissions.